 When you add a user account, an existing employee can automatically be assigned to it.
 If necessary, a new employee can be created.
 The identity's main data is created on the basis of existing user account main data.
 This mechanism can be triggered after a new user account is created either manually or through synchronization.
-When you add a user account, an existing identity can automatically be assigned to it.
-If necessary, a new identity can be created.
-The identity's main data is created on the basis of existing user account main data.
-This mechanism can be assigned to it.
-If necessary, a new identity can be created.
-The identity's main data is created on the basis of existing user account main data.
-This mechanism can follow on after a new user account has been created manually or through synchronization.

 Define criteria for finding employees to apply to automatic employee assignment.
-If a user account is linked to an employee through the current mode, the user account is given, through an internal process, the default manage level of the account definition entered in the user account's target system.
-You can customize user account properties depending on how the behavior of the manage level is defined.
+If a user account is linked to an employee through the current mode, the user account is given, through an internal process, the default manage level of the account definition entered in